tambapps/marcel/documentation/src/language-specification/types/objects.md

 # Objects

-Anu non-null value that is not a primitive is an Object.
+Any non-null value that is not a primitive is an Object.

 As specified before, Marcel is a JVM language, therefore you can use any classes defined in the JDK.